apo11o-M/MCAerial_Documentation/docs/concepts/initialization.md

 - Initialization - Do your mod setup.
 Build whatever data structures you care about, and register recipes.

-- PostInitialization - Handle interaction with other mods.
+- PostInitialization - Handle interactions with other mods.

 PreInitialization is performed for all the mods you installed, followed by Initialization for all mods, followed by PostInitialization for all mods.
 Initializing the mods in `init()` is particularly useful when there might be interactions between multiple mods